What to Wear in Venice and What to Pack

 - Long pants, preferably winter

-- Umbrella or other raingear
+- Umbrella or other rain gear

-Shoulder seasons – spring and autumn (March-May and September-November)
+Spring and autumn (March-May and September-November)

-When we went in November, we pretty much-needed winter clothes.
+When we went there in November, we pretty much-needed winter clothes.
 As you see in the picture above, in April, Michal wore t-shirts and I had my spring coat on…

 So pack accordingly – layers are your friend!